 We’re official Handyman Bloggers for Lowe’s Creative Ideas so it’s our job to do things that YOU can do in your house if you’re handy.
-This month I decided to tackle my basement workshop.
+This month I decided to tackle part of my basement.

 I just moved into a new house.
 This means that my workshop is in a complete state of disarray.
 Not because I like it like that.
 It’s because when moving I just dumped everything along the wall in the basement.
 In a few simple steps—and for a few hundred bucks—I got my workshop into ship shape.